Philly Cheesesteak Sliders

 Pro-tip: Just like at the famous cheesesteak joints in Philly, you need to have all of your ingredients ready to go before assembling your sandwiches.

-1. Grill the Onions: Heat a medium-size sauté or frying pan on medium high heat and add an ounce of neutral oil.
-While that’s heating up, you can dice the onion – don’t dice them too finely or they will loose their structure when added to the beef.
-Sauté the onions stirring occasionally to keep them from burning.
-After about 5 minutes, turn the heat down to medium low and allow the onions to slightly caramelize.
+2. Grill the Onions: Heat a medium-sized sauté or frying pan on medium-high heat and add an ounce of neutral oil.
+While that’s heating up, you can dice the onion – don’t dice them too finely or they will lose their structure when added to the beef.
+Sauté the onions, stirring occasionally to keep them from burning.
+After about 5 minutes, turn the heat down to medium-low and allow the onions to slightly caramelize.
 Remove them from the pan and set them aside.

-2. Slice the Ribeye: While the onions caramelize, take the meat out of the freezer and place it on a cutting board.
+3. Slice the Ribeye: While the onions caramelize, take the meat out of the freezer and place it on a cutting board.
 Using a chilled knife, cut against the grain as thinly as you can manage.
-Once you’ve sliced all the steak, put it on a tray and cover with plastic wrap, then store it in the refrigerator until ready to cook it.
+Once you’ve sliced all the steak, put it on a tray, cover it with plastic wrap, and store it in the refrigerator until ready to cook.

-3. Toast the Sliders: Put each half of the slider buns cut side down on a griddle or cast iron pan for a couple of minutes to toast them slightly; this will help them hold up to all the cheesy steak goodness.
+4. Toast the Sliders: Put each half of the slider buns, cut side down, on a griddle or cast iron pan for a couple of minutes to toast them slightly; this will help them hold up to all the cheesy steak goodness.
 The sliders buns can also be toasted in a toaster oven on a bagel setting so that only the cut side is toasted.

-4. Grill the Ribeye: Season the beef with salt and pepper then place it in the pan over low heat.
-You can use the same pan the onions cooked in.
-Cook the steak for 2-3 minutes undisturbed then flip it over.
-Allow it to brown for another 2-3 minutes or until it is fully cooked then add the onions back to the skillet and stir to combine.
+5. Grill the Ribeye: Season the beef with salt and pepper, then place it in the pan over low heat.
+You can use the same pan that the onions were cooked in.
+Cook the steak for 2-3 minutes undisturbed, then flip it over.
+Allow it to brown for another 2-3 minutes or until it is fully cooked, then add the onions back to the skillet and stir to combine.

 Cover the beef and onions with slices of provolone cheese and allow it time to melt.
 You can use a pot cover to help melt the cheese.
-Once the cheese has melted, stir it in with the beef to get all combined.
+Once the cheese has melted, stir it in with the beef to combine.

-5. Assemble the Sliders: Place a generous portion of the cheesesteak mixture onto the bottom half of each slider roll then top with the other half of the roll.
+6. Assemble the Sliders: Place a generous portion of the cheesesteak mixture onto the bottom half of each slider roll, then top with the other half of the roll.
 Serve immediately while the cheese is still gooey.

 Make-Ahead and Storage